Italy election stalemate worst option for markets

 Italian debt and shares sold off sharply in recent weeks as Berlusconi made big gains in opinion polls.
 However, with his centre-right party lagging the centre-left by 4-5 points in the final polls before a pre-election blackout, markets have largely discounted the return to power of the media tycoon, who has been weakened by a string of sex and financial scandals.

-“I am inclined to think the centre-left and centre will have control, but the marketplace as a whole is reasonably complacent about the risk we do not get that outcome,” said UBS currency strategist Geoffrey Yu.
+“I am inclined to think the centre-left and centre will have control, but the marketplace as a whole is reasonably complacent about the risk we do not get that outcome,” said Hardeep Dogra, a currency fund manager at Schroders.

 On the surface, markets appear calm just two days before voting.
 Italian stocks had regained half their 4 percent political risk-driven fall by Wednesday, and 10-year bond yields were off their recent highs.

-Italy’s blue-chip stock index, the FTSE MIB, having started 2013 strongly, is nursing losses for the year and lagging the pan-European Euro STOXX 50 and national indexes in France, Germany and Britain.
+Italy's blue-chip stock index, the FTSE MIB .FTMIB, having started 2013 strongly, is nursing losses for the year and lagging the pan-European Euro STOXX 50 .STOXX50E and national indexes in France, Germany and Britain.

 Antonin Jullier, global head of equity trading at Citi said a centre-left/Monti win could push shares higher.